foundryvtt/dnd5e/wiki/Activity-Type-Summon.md

 - *Bonus Attack Damage*, *Bonus Save Damage*, *Bonus Healing*: Additional damage when using the Attack or Save activities or additional healing when using the Heal activity

 In the example above the *Match Attacks* checkbox is checked to ensure the attacks rolls match that of the caster, and the *Bonus Attack Damage* contains `@item.level` giving a bonus of the spell’s level to attack damage rolls.
 The other fields are left unchanged because the summoned creature doesn’t have any of those.

+#### Applied Effects

+The applied effects section behaves a bit differently than on other activity types in that these effects will be applied to the actor that is summoned regardless of selected summoning profile.
+Level limits for the applied effects behave the same as other activities and can be used to restrict which effects are applied.